STAND. COM. REP. NO. 2361

 Honorable Colleen Hanabusa

 State of Hawaii

-Your Committee on Water and Land, to which was referred S.B.
-No. 2303 entitled:
+Your Committees on Commerce, Consumer Protection, and Affordable Housing and Health, to which was referred S.B.
+No. 2864 entitled:

-As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2303, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2303, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Affordable Housing and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2864, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2864, S.D.
+1, and be referred to the Committee on Ways and Means.